-The following tutorial will show you how to use the "Select a Photo" and "Save Image to Device" Actions to take a photo, display the photo in your app and save the photo to a device's gallery/photo folder.
+The following tutorial will show you how to use the "Take a Photo" and "Save Image to Device" actions.
+You could also use the Camera Block

-To take a photo we use the tap action "Select a Photo".
+To take a photo we use the action "Take a Photo".

-The "Select a Photo" Action will make the device prompt a user to either take a picture or select a photo from the device's gallery.
+The "Take a Photo" action will make the device prompt a user to either take a picture or select a photo from the device's gallery.

 In the Image Source, Select 'Data Source' as an Image Source.